 In the roof span of the roof increases above 2.4 metres, the section of common rafters becomes heavy and it makes the roof uneconomical.
 Originally, in the single roof, the entire load of the roof is transferred to the walls through the end of the rafters only which makes the section bulky.

-In purlin roof, intermediate support in the form of purlin is introduced so that some of the load is transferred through this purlin.
+In a purlin roof, intermediate support in the form of purlin is introduced so that some of the load is transferred through this purlin.
 This reduces the net load at the leg of the rafter and allows the section to be lighter.

 We already know that the load from the roof can be transferred only by purlins as the roof only transfers the axial load.

-The Double-pitch Roof can be economically adopted up to a span of 4.8 metres.
+The Double-pitch Roof can be economically adopted up to a span of 4.8 meters.

 Advantages of Double-Pitch Roof

 - These pitched roof types are widely used for residential construction.
 Its become an economical solution for roofing systems and its visual appearance is really good.

-- A double pitch roof has a slope in the between of 45° to 60° and which is sufficient for effective drainage for houses in heavy rainfall and snowfall regions.
+- A double-pitch roof has a slope between 45° to 60° and which is sufficient for effective drainage for houses in heavy rainfall and snowfall regions.

-- Designing this type of pitch roof system does not require much time s and effort.
+- Designing this type of pitch roof system does not require much time and effort.